patfabila/NBA-Tableau-Simulation/README.md

 I created a dashboard that allows users to create two hypothetical NBA teams with the standard PG, SG, SF, PF, and C positions and see the estimated fantasy score the lineup would produce.

-Using a filter, users can swap players and the predicted score would change accordingly depending on that players stats.
-I used the standard formula
+Using a filter, users can swap players on either Home or Away team and the predicted score would change accordingly depending on that players stats.
+Users can use this feature to compare the two opposing teams and their expected outputs.

+I used the standard Yahoo Basketaball Fantasy formula (Point = 1pt, Rebound = 1.2pts, Assist = 1.5pts, Steal = 3pts, Block = 3pts, TO = -1pt) to calculate the point totals which can also easily be changed by editing the Team Score calculated field.